 A Good Volunteering Standard for Nottingham

 During 2019, NCVS and partner organisations across the city met to create A Good Volunteering Standard for Nottingham, to form the basis of a Volunteer Strategy for the city.
 Feedback and ideas were invited from Leaders of Volunteers and volunteers themselves.
 This resulted in 10 key principles to promote and encourage volunteering best practice in Nottingham.
 A cross-sector partnership continues to review and develop these principles.
-The latest version was updated in April 2021.

 We value your ongoing comments.
 Please email volunteercentre@nottinghamcvs.co.uk with your thoughts on these three questions: